-1.During Sri Lanka's internal civil war, Mankind Sweden proposed an educational project aimed at supporting 3,000 Sri Lankans annually for 3 years who were affected by the conflict, with a focus on individuals from both sides.
-The project secured a pledge from the Swedish International Development Cooperation Agency (SIDA) to cover 80% of its costs for three years.
+During Sri Lanka’s internal civil war, Mankind Sweden proposed an education-focused project intended to support 3,000 Sri Lankans per year over three years.
+The initiative targeted individuals affected by the conflict on both sides, aiming to promote reconciliation and recovery.
+The Swedish International Development Cooperation Agency (SIDA) committed to funding 80% of the project costs for the full duration of three years.

 Democracy is not a state, it is an act. it is an ongoing act of participation and commitment.
 It is never guaranteed to any nation unless its people are willing to fight for it.
 In Sri Lanka, fear has discouraged the majority of citizens from engaging in politics, contributing to the erosion of democracy.
 This lack of involvement, along with the unwillingness to cooperate with and guide leaders, has deepened divisions within the democratic system.